statisticalbiotechnology/bibook/bibook/phylogenetics/distance/distances.md

 # Distance-based Methods

-Phylogenertic tree inference methods can be broadly divided into distance-based and character-based methods.
+Phylogenetic tree inference methods can be broadly divided into distance-based and character-based methods.
 Distance-based methods summarize each pair of aligned sequences by a single number.
 The simplest number is the observed proportion of sites that differ.
-More advanced evolutionary models account for that multiple changes can occur at the same site.
+More advanced evolutionary models account for the fact that multiple changes can occur at the same site.

 ## The p-distance